maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 ----------------

-The virtual keyboard has a mode where it only shows special keys - this had silently been broken but has since been fixed again.
+The virtual keyboard has a mode where it only shows special keys - this had silently been broken but has since been fixed.

 maemo-launcher